gardener/website-generator/README.md

    ```sh
    $ fly -t gardener hijack -u <url-of-your-build>
    ```
-   Example <url-of-your-build> is https://concourse.ci.gardener.cloud/teams/gardener/pipelines/gardener-website-generator-master/jobs/master-head-update-job/builds/102 , where 102 is the number of the build job that you wnat to inspect.
+   Example <url-of-your-build> is https://concourse.ci.gardener.cloud/teams/gardener/pipelines/gardener-website-generator-master/jobs/master-head-update-job/builds/102 , where 102 is the number of the build job that you want to inspect.